dciancu/unifi-protect-unvr-docker-arm64/README.md

 ## Disclaimer

 This is an experimental project.
 I do not take responsibility for anything regarding the use or misuse of the contents of this repository.
-By using this repo you accept all risk associated with it and releasing all parties from any liability associated with this software.
+By using this project you accept all risk associated with it and releasing all parties from any liability associated with this software.

-This Docker image is not associated with UniFi and/or Ubiquiti in any way.
+This project is not associated with UniFi and/or Ubiquiti in any way.
 We do not distribute any third party software and only use packages that are freely available on the internet.